KyrosKrane/Sanctum-LFR-Notes/README.md

 ### Sylvanas Windrunner
 `/i Phase 1: Dodge everything on the ground, dps the little arrows when they appear, don't let them pull you in.
 Hero on pull.`

 `/i Phase 2: INTERRUPT RUIN OR WE WIPE - RANGE, this means you.
-Chase Sylvanas across the bridges, don't fall off or in the holes, kill everything in your path.
+Chase Sylvanas across the bridges, don't fall off or in the holes.
+Interrupt and kill trash.
+Spread for white circles.
 Dodge the black waves coming from Sylvanas.`

 `/i Phase 3: For Wailing Arrow, JUMP TO NEXT PLATFORM until you explode, then come back.
-When she does Raze, JUMP TO NEXT PLATFORM before she finishes.
+When the whole floor goes black, JUMP TO NEXT PLATFORM before she finishes.
 Dodge crap on the ground.
 Hero again when the debuff falls off.`

-Extra info

-`/i If you run over black puddles, run to a corner to get dispelled and drop them.`
+`/i To get to the next platform, just walk off the edge NEAR IT - not a random edge!
+If you run over black puddles, run to a corner to get dispelled and drop them.`